code-423n4/docs/roles/wardens/signal.md

 A signal of 1 means that the warden has consistently submitted valid H and M whereas a signal of 0 means the warden has either submitted only invalid findings or has submitted none.

+Contributors' `signal` is considered `null` until they have:
+- participated in at least 3 audits, and
+- submitted at least 5 findings

 ## Validation process

 `signal` is used in the validation process to decide how your submissions are routed.